 Shen-Hao manufactures also the FCL-57.
 It is a little lighter and offers slightly more limited movements and extension, but the difference is not huge.
 I would consider it as an alternative to the HZX57-II AT.
 Other manufacturers offer similar but often more expensive cameras.

 An interesting alternative is available from Chamonix.
 It costs about the same but has a better build quality and lower weight.
 Generally, the cost of 5x7 cameras is closer to 8x10 than to 4x5 cameras.

 A Linhof Super Technika 5x7 may also be considered.
 It was available in several versions but production was terminated in 1986.

 Finally, some pictures I took with this camera.

-I provide this information because I like to photograph and because it may be useful.
-I have no commercial relationships to any manufacturer or dealer of the products mentiond in this contribution.
-The camera and all accessory parts are my personal property.
+I provide this information solely because I like photography and because it may be useful.
+I have no commercial relationships to any vendor or manufacturer mentioned in this post.
+The camera and all supplementary parts are my personal property.

-This is a revised contribution initially published on me previous homepage.
+This is a revised contribution initially published on my previous homepage.